AIPAG/SeqMIA/README.md

   3.Set `trainTargetModel` and `trainShadowModel` to True to train the target model and the shadow model.

   4.Set `distillTargetModel` and `distillShadowModel` to `True` to distill the models.

+  5.Please put the CIFAR10 dataset into cifar-10-batches-py-official,Processed data will be in the PreprocessedIncludingDistillationData folder.

 # Authors